neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 :::{tab-item} Windows

-On Windows, Datashuttle uses the PowerShell `PSCredential` system to encrypt the RClone config file.
+On Windows, the PowerShell `PSCredential` system to encrypt the RClone config file.

-- A random password is generated and stored as a `.clixml` credential file under a `credentials` folder in the project config location.
+- A random password is generated and stored as a `.clixml` credential file.
 - The password can only be decrypted by the same Windows user account that created it.
 - The encryption and decryption process uses PowerShell, so PowerShell must be available (it will not work from `cmd.exe`).